QuackHack-McBlindy/DuckDuckFind/README.md

 If you're interested in improving the project's documentation, we welcome contributions to the README, code comments, or other project docs.

-### **Community Guidelines**

-We strive to create a welcoming and inclusive environment.
-Please be respectful to others and adhere to the Code of Conduct.

 ## **Limitations and Disclaimers**

 - **Use of yfinance:** DuckDuckFind utilizes the yfinance library to retrieve stock prices.
 Please ensure you read and agree to the Yahoo Finance Terms of Service before using this feature.
-- **CORS and Browser Usage:** DuckDuckFind is not designed to be used directly in a web browser due to Cross-Origin Resource Sharing (CORS) limitations.
-It is intended to be run as a command-line tool or script in a Python environment.

 🎈 **Thank You** 🎈

-Thank you for contributing to DuckDuckFind! ❤️🦆

 ## **Questions?**

-If you have any questions, feel free to open an issue on the GitHub repository or contact the maintainers directly.